PHOTOS: Olympic rings arrive in host city on barge into Tokyo Bay

 TOKYO (AP) — The Olympic rings have arrived in Tokyo.

-The blue, black, red, yellow, and green rings will be replaced after that by the symbol for the Paralympics Games, which open on Aug.
-25.
+The blue, black, red, yellow, and green rings will be replaced after that by the symbol for the Paralympic Games, which open on August 25.

 The five Olympic rings are gigantic.
 They stand 15.3 meters high — about 50 feet tall — and are 32.6 meters from end to end — about 100 feet in length.